Justicialist Party: Peronism

 Peronism is a political current that was established between November 1943 and October 1945, as a result of an alliance between a large number of unions, principally of socialist and revolutionary union ideology, and two soldiers – Juan Domingo Perón and Domingo Mercante, whose initial objective was to run the National Labor Department – later elevated to the level of Secretary of Labor and Social Security – and to drive until there were laws and measures for the worker's benefit.
 The Secretary was run by Perón, who in the course of those years was converted into the leader of a new political movement that would take the name Peronism in the course of 1945.

-In those years the country was governed since 1943 by a military dictatorship self-designated as the Revolution of ‘43, made of a very heterogeneous composition, that had overthrown at its time a fraudulent regime, known as the Infamous Decade.
+Since 1943, the country was governed by a military dictatorship self-designated as the Revolution of ‘43, made of a very heterogeneous composition, that had overthrown at its time a fraudulent regime, known as the Infamous Decade.
 At the start of 1945, the US ambassador to Argentina, Spruille Braden, organized a broad movement that was defined as anti-peronist, with the goal of opposing Perón and the sanctioned labor laws.
 Largely as a reaction to the union movement, principally the socialist and revolutionary union majority started to define themselves as peronists.

-On October 8, 1945, at the loss of the vote from the officials of Campo de Mayo, Perón renounced, being later detained.
-Nine days later, a big worker mobilization known as Loyalty Day, compelled the military government to prepare Perón’s liberation and call elections.
-That day is the most cited as the date of peronism’s birth.
+On 8 October 1945, at the loss of the vote from the officials of Campo de Mayo, Perón renounced, being later detained.
+Nine days later, a big worker mobilization known as Loyalty Day, compelled the military government to prepare Perón's liberation and call elections.
+That day is the most cited as the date of peronism's birth.